ramsessalcedo/ramsessalcedo/README.md

 ## 🔭 Current

-Currently working as a freelance developer writing custom solutions for sneaker-based projects and information distribution in NodeJS (and learning Go/Python as I go)
+Currently working as a freelance developer writing custom solutions for sneaker-based projects and information distribution in NodeJS (and learning Go/Python as I go).

 ## ⚡️ Experience